-After stints in Cheney in the late 1990's and early 2000's, Michael King enters his second consecutive season as associate head coach with the Eastern Washington University volleyball program prior to the 2014 season.
+After stints in Cheney in the late 1990's and early 2000's, Michael King was hired as associate head coach of the Eastern Washington University volleyball program prior to the 2014 season.
 He will serve as the program's interim head coach for the remainder of the 2015 season after acting in the same capacity a year ago.

 King served as an assistant coach at Eastern during the 1998, 1999 and 2002 seasons.
 The Eagles went a combined 77-16 in those seasons, winning a Big Sky title in 2002 and advancing to the NCAA Tournament in 1998 and 1999.